MicrosoftDocs/win32/desktop-src/Rpc/rpc-and-the-network.md

 ---
 title: RPC and the Network
 description: This section discusses how to deal with network unreliability when using RPC, and explains how RPC-level APIs translate into network activity.
-The section refers only to the ncacn\_ip\_tcp and ncacn\_http protocol sequences. ms.assetid: 'af7c67ea-32af-40b0-b74b-0a339e5088c4'
+The section refers only to the ncacn\_ip\_tcp and ncacn\_http protocol sequences. ms.assetid: af7c67ea-32af-40b0-b74b-0a339e5088c4
+keywords:
-keywords: ["Remote Procedure Call RPC , best practices, RPC and the network"]
+- Remote Procedure Call RPC , best practices, RPC and the network ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # RPC and the Network